Leaf & Yard Trim Composting

 Prince George's County Organics Composting Facility

-Prince George's County manages the Western Branch Composting Facility and contracts with Maryland Environmental Services (MES) to operate the facility in Upper Marlboro, MD.
-Yard waste (including grass clippings, leaves, brush, small branches and Christmas trees), is collected from approximately 158,000 households in the County and delivered to the facility.
-Once the yard waste is delivered, it is ground, placed in windrows and processed into compost.
+Prince George's County manages the Prince George's Count Organics Composting Facility and contracts with Maryland Environmental Services (MES) to operate the facility in Upper Marlboro, MD.
+Yard trim (including grass clippings, leaves, brush, small branches and Christmas trees), is collected from approximately 158,000 households in the County and delivered to the facility.
+Once the yard trim is delivered, it is ground, placed in windrows and processed into compost.
 The compost, known as Leafgro©, is sold to wholesalers in bulk.
 Residents may buy Leafgro© from retailers.

 County citizens and residents are invited to tour the Visitor's Center located at the Western Branch Composting Facility.
-Through the informational displays, visitors will learn about the composting process at the facility, the various recycling programs offered by the County and backyard composting.
-To schedule a tour of the Western Branch Composting Facility and the Visitor's Center, please call 888-214-8687.
+Through the informational displays, visitors will learn about the composting process at the facility, the many recycling programs offered by the County and backyard composting.
+To schedule a tour of the Western Branch Composting Facility and the Visitors' Center, please call 888-214-8687.